NathanSepul/Tutorial-Appollo/README.rst

 |

-After create your application you receive the key linked with it (you will need in the second section)
+After create your application you receive the KEY linked with it (you will need in the second section)

 -----------
 First start